A Walk Around the Hotel Courtyard, Acatlan

-A Walk Around the Hotel Courtyard, Acatlán is a 1985 painting by the British artist David Hockney.
+A Walk Around the Hotel Courtyard, Acatlán is an oil on canvas painting by the British artist David Hockney, from 1985.

-Hockney painted A Walk Around the Hotel Courtyard after discovering a hotel courtyard in Mexico, when car trouble forced him to stop on the way while driving to Mexico City.
+Hockney painted A Walk Around the Hotel Courtyard after discovering a hotel courtyard in Acatlán, Puebla, Mexico, when car trouble forced him to stop on the way while driving to Mexico City.
 The painting is one of his more hotly coloured works, being mostly red, with green and yellow, and is done in reverse perspective.

-The oil on two canvases or a diptych measures 183×610 centimeters overall.
-It is owned by the Benesse Corporation and is currently on display at Benesse House and Art Site, a contemporary art museum and hotel at the art village of Naoshima, Japan.
+The oil on two canvases or a diptych measures 183 by 610 centimeters overall.
+It is owned by the Benesse Corporation and is on display at Benesse House and Art Site, a contemporary art museum and hotel at the art village of Naoshima, Japan.

 The studies

 The courtyard inspired a set of drawings, later a series of lithographs and finally the painting.
 In these works, at first the perspective is conventional, and concentrates on the central well, observing points of view from walking the courtyard.
 The lithograph, Hotel Acatlán Two Weeks Later shows almost all the characteristics of the final work.